siamakn/temp_tutorial_16/docs/T16_7/T16_7_create_custom_eln_templates.md

     ```

 ??? info "4.
 Each section can contain quantities, other sections, and subsections."
     Each section can contain a set of quantites that need to be captured by the ELN.
 The quantities represent the parameters of your measurement or processing conditions.
 In addition, sections **can also contain** subsections.
 When including subsections, you need to tell NOMAD the subsections you included are themselves a section.
 How?
 By including the keyword `sections:` in the next indented line (see bottom example).
+A list of editable quantities can be found [here](https://nomad-lab.eu/prod/v1/gui/dev/editquantity){:target="_blank"}.

     NOMAD syntax is: